ArsamAryandoust/EnergyTransitionTasks/README.md

 An effective way to reduce global greenhouse gas emissions and mitigate climate change is to electrify most of our energy consumption and supply its electricity from renewable sources like wind and solar.
-In this repository, we provide a number of prediction tasks and datasets from different domains such as mobility, material science, climate modeling and load forecasting that all contribute to solving the complex set of problems involved in enhancing the global energy transition towards highly renewable electricity systems.
-All data is prepared in the following data format.
+In this repository, we provide prediction tasks and datasets from different domains such as mobility, material science, climate modeling and load forecasting that all contribute to solving the complex set of problems involved in enhancing the global energy transition to highly renewable systems.

 <img src="/figures/data_format.png" />

+All data is prepared in the above tabular data format as a .csv file, where each row represents a single data point consisting of n-dimensional features x<sub>1</sub> to x<sub>n</sub> and m-dimensional labels y<sub>1</sub> to y<sub>m</sub>.
+For unsupervised learning tasks, no labels are available.
+For unregular datasets, n and m represent the dimension of the longest feature and label vectors available in our datasets; every data point/row then only contains features up to the relevant vector entry, and is sparse for the remaining parts.

 ## Download